joybio/multiPrime/README.md

   ```bash
   pip install multiPrime
   ```
-  multiPrime package is same with multiPrime-core.py, more functions will be improved in the future.
+  multiPrime package contains primer design; primer pair selection and primer pair coverage statistics, more functions will be improved in the future.
 All manual instruction for multiPrime can be found in [here](https://pypi.org/project/multiPrime/).

   or:
   ```bash